ajrcarey/pdfium-render/README.md

 _Note: upcoming release 0.9.0 will remove all deprecated items.
 For a complete list of deprecated items, see <https://github.com/ajrcarey/pdfium-render/issues/36>._

+Release 0.8.23 updates the Pdfium bindings to the latest release, adjusting the implementation of some internal functions in response to upstream changes, deprecates `PdfFont::name()` function in favour of `PdfFont::family()` to match changes in upstream naming, and adds new functions `PdfFont::is_embedded()` and `PdfFont::data()` for retrieving embedded font data.
+The `examples/fonts.rs` example has been updated to demonstrate the new functionality.
+Deprecated items will be removed in release 0.9.0.

 Release 0.8.22 updates all examples and tests that reference functionality from the `image` crate to use calls compatible with both `image` 0.25.x and 0.24.x, adds support for static linking to a dynamic Pdfium library at compile time, adds the `PdfPages::page_size()` and `PdfPages::page_sizes()`